lakpa-tamang9/lakpa-tamang9.github.io/_posts/2015-10-20-variational-bayesian-inference.md

 related_posts: false
 ---
 **Log likelihood** is a statistical measure that is used to quantify how well a given set of parameters explains the observed data under specific probabilistic model.
 It is especially popular in statistics and machine learning community, particularly in the context of Bayesian inference, which this post is about.
+In simpler words, Likelihood : How probable is the observed data given a set of parameters?, and Log-likelihoo: The natural logarithm of the likelihood, transforming a product of proabilities into a sum of log-probabilities for ease of computation.
 Now let's break down the log likelihood to more thorough understanding with an example:
 Let us consider, we have some observed data points $$x_1, x_2, \cdots, x_n$$.
 Also, let's assume that these data points are generated from a probability distribution with parameters $$\theta$$.
 For example, the data might come from a normal distribution with mean $$\mu$$, and standard deviation $$\sigma$$ such that $$\theta = (\mu, \sigma)$$.